An Official Statistics Publication for Scotland

-The latest quarterly Scottish Government Workforce Information statistics have been published today by Scotland’s Chief Statistician.
-These statistics cover the numbers of workers, staff sickness rates, and the diversity of staff, up to the most recent quarter ending September 2017.
+The latest quarterly Scottish Government Workforce Information statistics have been published today by Scotland's Chief Statistician.
+These statistics cover the numbers of workers, staff sickness rates and the diversity of staff up to the most recent quarter ending September 2018.

-- The staff sickness level was 7.3 average working days lost (AWDL) per staff year in the 12 month period ending September 2017 (3.3% of working days were lost).
-This is the same number of AWDL for the same period last year (7.3 AWDL September 2016).
+- The staff sickness level was 7.8 average working days lost (AWDL) per staff year in the 12 month period ending September 2018 (3.5% of working days were lost) compared with 7.3 AWDL for the same period last year.

-The statistics contain quarterly data from March 2012 to September 2017.
-The statistics present:
+The statistics contain quarterly data from March 2012 to September 2018 and present:

 The Scottish Government uses the data internally for monitoring the performance of its workforce.
 Other expected users of the data in this publication are likely to include the general public and media for information about the Scottish Government, and other government departments for comparative purposes.